pmenzel/packCircles/README.md

 ##About
-packCircles arranges a list of circles, which are denoted by their radii, by consecutively placing each circle externally tangent to two previously placed circles avoiding overlaps.
+packCircles arranges a list of circles, which are denoted by their area, by consecutively placing each circle externally tangent to two previously placed circles at the point closest to the midpoint of the plot.
 The output is an SVG file.

 The program implements the algorithm described in the paper: